miurahr/vcpkg_gislibs/README.md

 ## Overview

 This project is to build GIS libraries on Windows using vcpkg and AppVeyor.
+Also to build GIS libraries on Linux using vcpkg and Travis-CI.
 There are several type of artifacts.

 1. GDAL dependencies for GDAL CI test